fe-data/fe-docs/docs/advanced/performance.rst

 Database size
 -------------
 Keep your database as small as possible.
 If you have finished an event, remove it’s content before you start a new one.
-Before you do, you can of course export all the orders and tickets for archiving purposes or data analysis.
+Before you do, you can of course export all the orders, tickets and scans for archiving purposes or data analysis.

 REST API server
 ---------------